The oil price has settled in at just under 80 dollars a barrel. What effect is this price level having on investment in the oil and gas industry?

 Schnabl: That is hard to say.
 The number can vary substantially, from less than a hundred to thousands of wells per field.
 But that is is not relevant for the use of our system.
 The solution is highly scalable, and can thus be deployed on any size of oilfield.
 This is the particular strength of the SIWELL Artificial Lift Suite.
 We can use it to optimize a single well as it operates, making it into an “autonomous oil well.”
 This means automating production and also reducing maintenance to the greatest degree possible.
 This includes methods for predictive and preventive maintenance as well as the inclusion of video analyses and vibration and acoustic sensors, for example, to obtain a detailed overview of the conditions on the field at all times.

 The solution was launched recently on the market, what is the pricing structure?

 Schnabl: We are currently working on innovative pricing models such as a pay-per-use concept.
 In this case, customers would pay a moderate fixed monthly fee per connected oil well.

-Who is SIWELL primarily intended for, conventional oil extraction, gas production, or non-conventional exploration methods like oil sands?
+Who is SIWELL primarily intended for, conventional oil production, gas production, or non-conventional exploration methods like oil sands?

 How big is the core team that developed this solution in Austria?